Dezinger/yii2-rtsphinxbehavior/readme.md

 ~~~
 php composer.phar require mulat/yii2-rtsphinxbehavior
 ~~~
-or add
+or add to the require section of your composer.json file:
 ~~~
 "mulat/yii2-rtsphinxbehavior": "*"
 ~~~
-to the require section of your composer.json file.

 If you are using fork then add to composer.json file: